Secure Email for SMEs: What You Need to Know (Ultimate Guide)

 Employing Email Revoke

-Sending an email to the wrong person, or the wrong attachment to the right person, is one of the most common forms of human error associated with business data compromise.
+Sending an email to the wrong person or the wrong attachment to the right person is a common human error in business data compromise.

-The ability to revoke emails (block access to them) is a preventative measure that will enable you to rapidly contain the potential damage an email misfire could cause.
+Being able to revoke emails (block access to them) is a valuable preventative measure to contain potential damage from such mistakes.

-Though many email providers offer a recall function, these often depend on the recipient’s email provider for compatibility.
+Although many email providers offer a recall function, it often relies on the recipient’s email provider for compatibility.

 2) Response: